hrgarber/board_game_gym/refactor_plan.md

 ## Completed Tasks
 1. Consolidate Configuration Files
-   - Config files have been moved to the 'config/' directory.

 2. Organize Notebooks
-   - Notebooks are now in the 'notebooks/' directory.

 3. Consolidate Logs
-   - Log files are in the 'logs/' directory.

 4. Organize Test Files
-   - Test files are in the 'tests/' directory.

 5. Consolidate Documentation
-   - Documentation files are in the 'docs/' directory.

 6. Organize Source Code
-   - Source code is under 'src/'.

 7. Consolidate Miscellaneous Files
-   - 'requirements.txt' and 'run_tests.py' have been moved to 'scripts/'.

 ## Remaining Tasks
 1. Update .gitignore